cwgaldino/brixs/README.rst

    plt.plot(x, y)                   # plot data
    plt.plot(x, gaussian(x, popt*))  # plot fitting

-In a OO approach, the same processing would look like this,
+In an OO approach, the same processing would look like this,

 .. code-block:: python